fafrd/aquarium/README.md

     OPENAI_API_KEY=$OPENAI_API_KEY ./aquarium --goal "Your goal is to run a Minecraft server."

+**arguments**

+    ./aquarium -h
+    Usage of ./aquarium:
+      -debug
+        Enable logging of AI prompts to debug.log -goal string
+            Goal to give the AI.
+This will be injected within the following statement:

+            > You now have control of an Ubuntu Linux server.
+            > [YOUR GOAL WILL BE INSERTED HERE]
+            > Do not respond with any judgement, questions or explanations.
+You will give commands and I will respond with current terminal output.
+            >
+            > Respond with a linux command to give to the server.

+             (default "Your goal is to execute a verbose port scan of amazon.com.")
+      -limit int
+            Maximum number of commands the AI should run. (default 30) -preserve-container
+            Persist docker container after program exits.
+      -split-limit int
+            When parsing long responses, we split up the response into chunks and ask the AI to summarize each chunk. split-limit is the maximum number of times we will split the response. (default 3)

 ## Logs

 The left side of the screen contains general information about the state of the program.
 The right side contains the terminal, as seen by the AI.